widowmaker110/ByteMe/README.md

 ## Credits

+Alexander Miller

-Alexander Miller, DePauw University (2016)
+Bachelor of Arts in Computer Science, DePauw University (2016)

+alexander.miller110@gmail.com
 ## License

 The MIT License (MIT)

-Copyright (c) 2015 Alexander Miller
+Copyright (c) 2015-2016 Alexander Miller

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal